akhilveeraghanta/the-bots-mainboard/README.md

 ![BoardyMcBoardFace](https://user-images.githubusercontent.com/31548846/210305385-8d1ab096-a10a-4936-882e-6e1a36c88515.png)

 Additionally, the ball detector circuit, when plugged into a robot will be facing the "mouth" of the robot to detect any balls that enter.
+This helps with determining when to kick/chip the golf ball.

 Here is one of our competitors, UBC Thunderbots's robot to put this board into perspective.
 (We don't have robots yet)